 This one is for the photographer who likes to go on adventures.
 The Lowepro Whistler is a great bag for those carrying around multiple lenses and a camera body.
 There are plenty of great camera bags, but this one gives you the support you need while you’re traveling or hiking.

 A trip is a perfect opportunity for someone to get into photography.
 Coming from photography backgrounds, we like to try out and use a lot of different gear.
-Our favorite point and shoots are the Canon G7X and Sony Rx100 Mark IV (for slow-mo video).
-Our current favorite DSLR setup is the Canon 5D Mark III and 35mm lens.
+Our favorite point and shoots are the Canon G7X and Sony Rx100 (for slow-mo video).
+Our current favorite DSLR setup is the Canon 5D Mark IV and 35mm lens.

 Which of these travel gift ideas would you most likely use?